icon

 The Lowbrow Customs USA Workforce Training Scholarships at Tri-C

 Lowbrow Customs provides money for annual scholarships to the Tri-C Foundation.
-We started out with $5,000 in scholarships per year in 2018, and we are proud to have increased our support to $7,500 per year in 2024.
+We started out with $5,000 in scholarships per year in 2018, and we are proud to have increased our support to $7,500 per year as of 2024.

 You can apply for the Lowbrow Customs Scholarship, and others, by visiting the Tri-C Scholarship & Financial Aid website here.